JustinLamMSFT/microsoft/security/business/identity-access/azure-active-directory.md

 - \[1\] Gartner does not endorse any vendor, product or service depicted in its research publications and does not advise technology users to select only those vendors with the highest ratings or other designation.
 Gartner research publications consist of the opinions of Gartner’s research organization and should not be construed as statements of fact.
 Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.

-    Gartner is a registered trademark and service mark and Magic Quadrant is a registered trademark of Gartner, Inc. and/or its affiliates in the U.S. and internationally and are used herein with permission.
+    Gartner is a registered trademark and service mark, and Magic Quadrant is a registered trademark of Gartner, Inc. and/or its affiliates in the U.S. and internationally and are used herein with permission.
 All rights reserved.
-- \[2\] Gartner, Magic Quadrant for Access Management, Henrique Teixeira, Abhyuday Data, Michael Kelly, James Hoover, Brian Guthrie, 1 November 2022.
+- \[2\] Gartner, Magic Quadrant for Access Management, Henrique Teixeira, Abhyuday Data, Nathan Harris, Robertson Pimentel.
+16 November 2023.
-- \[3\] KuppingerCole, Leadership Compass: Access Management 2022, Richard Hill, April 26, 2022.
+- \[3\] KuppingerCole, Leadership Compass: Access Management 2023, Alejandro Leal, August 16, 2023.
-- \[4\] Frost and Sullivan, Microsoft 2022 Company of the Year, Global Identity and Access Management Industry, 2022.
-- \[5\] Forrester Consulting, The Total Economic Impact™ Of Microsoft Entra: Cost Savings And Business Benefits Enabled By Microsoft Entra, commissioned by Microsoft, March 2023.
+- \[4\] Forrester Consulting, The Total Economic Impact™ Of Microsoft Entra: Cost Savings And Business Benefits Enabled By Microsoft Entra, commissioned by Microsoft, March 2023.
 Results are for a composite organization based on eight organizations as stated in the linked study.

 .heading-bg-color-layout-container-uidf2d0{ background-color: !important; }